Anti-union organizations in the United States

+History

 For nearly a decade prior to 1903, an industrial union called the Western Federation of Miners (WFM) had been increasing in power, militancy, and radicalism as a response to dangerous working conditions, employer-employee inequality, the imposition of long hours of work, and what members perceived as an imperious attitude on the part of employers.
 In particular, members of the WFM had been outraged by employers' widespread use of labor spies in organizing efforts such as Coeur d'Alene.
 The miners' frustrations had occasionally exploded in anger and violence.
 But they had also tried peaceful change, and found that route impossible.
 For example, after winning a referendum vote for the eight-hour day with support from 72 percent of Colorado's electorate, the WFM's goal of an eight-hour law was still defeated by employers and politicians.

 In 1901, angry WFM members passed a convention proclamation that a "complete revolution of social and economic conditions" was "the only salvation of the working classes."
 To employers the statement seemed tantamount to a declaration of war.
 Colorado employers and their supporters reacted to growing union restlessness and power in a confrontation that came to be called the Colorado Labor Wars.

 But fear and apprehension on the part of employers, who felt unions were threatening to their businesses, were by no means limited to Colorado.
 Across the nation, the first elements of a network of employers' organizations that would span the coming century were just beginning to arise.